Learn how to profile the performance of Web Audio apps in Chrome using

 Example 2: Significant garbage collection on the worklet thread

-Unlike on the native audio rendering thread, garbage collection is managed on the worklet thread.
+Unlike on the operating system audio rendering thread, garbage collection is managed on the worklet thread.
 That means if your code does memory allocation/deallocation (e.g. new arrays) it eventually triggers a garbage collection which synchronously blocks the thread.
 If the workload of web audio operations and garbage collection is bigger than a given render budget, it results in glitches in the audio stream.
 The following screenshot is an extreme example of this case.

 - Allocate the memory up front and reuse it whenever possible.